 Practice this breath pattern for one minute a day.

-4. You can find peace in your pulse.
+4. Find peace in your pulse.

 Meditation can be as simple as finding your pulse.
 This foolproof tool from my book Miracles Now is very easy for meditation newbies.
 I call it Peace Is in Your Pulse because it improves your concentration and brings calm to even the most scattered mind.